Image-Py/cnnumpy/readme.md

 Coming soon.

 ## Visualization
-Using  show() to plot the structure of net
+Using  show() to plot the structure of net (networkx and matplotlib needed)
 ```python
 net.show()
 ```